 Is this street name just a fowl joke?
-Cantlay was hatched in 1923 just west of Woodley, right in the middle of a bunch of chicken ranches.
+Cantlay was hatched in 1923 – just east of Woodley and right in the middle of a bunch of chicken ranches.
 (Poultry was big business in the Valley back then: see Runnymede and Fullerfarm.)
-As such, many suspected the street was someone’s punny reference to hens who “can’t lay” eggs.
-Newspapers picked up on this, and for many years there were articles about ranchers along Cantlay insisting that their hens were in fact quite productive; however, none of the articles cited an alternative namesake for Cantlay.
-L.A. had one known family by that surname in the 1920s, but there’s no indication that these Cantlays owned any land nearby.
-Their most prominent member, Richard (1890-1964), eventually ran a large trucking company, but in 1923 he was but a humble truck driver.
+As such, many suspected that the anonymous namer meant it as a lighthearted reference to hens that “can’t lay” eggs.
+Several news articles quoted ranchers along Cantlay insisting that their hens were in fact quite productive; however, none of those articles cited an alternative namesake for Cantlay.
+Los Angeles had one known family by that surname in the 1920s – their most prominent member, Richard (1890-1964), would eventually run a large trucking company – but there’s no indication that these Cantlays owned any Valley land, and Richard was but a humble truck driver in 1923.